webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

 A few points about the `TimingHelper` class

-* You still have to manually request the `'timestamp-query` feature when you create your device but the class handles whether it exists or not on the device.
+* You still have to manually request the `'timestamp-query'` feature when you create your device but, the class handles whether it exists or not on the device.

 * When you call `timerHelper.beginRenderPass` or `timerHelper.beginComputePass`